marcriehm/kubernetes-research/Objects.md

 * https://kubernetes.io/docs/concepts/architecture/nodes/

 Nodes represent computing resources (virtual or physical machines) on which Pods may run.
 Typically a Node is a VM in the cloud environment.
-Nodes cannot be created via Kubernetes – they must be created externally in the cloud environment and then assigned to Kubernetes.
+Nodes cannot be created within Kubernetes itself – they must be created externally in the cloud environment and then assigned to Kubernetes.
 See [Create a Node Pool in GKE](./gke_create_node_pool.md "Create a Node Pool in GKE").